raspibolt/raspibolt/raspibolt_21_security.md

 ---

+The RaspiBolt will be visible from the internet and therefore needs to be secured against attacks using various methods.

 ## Login with SSH keys

 One of the best options to secure the SSH login is to completely disable the password login and require a SSH key certificate.